jbradford77/Data_Wrangling_J_Bradford/README.md

 WHERE value LIKE '%FRIES' OR value='Gus & Gus';

 ```
-8 of 27
+8

-# Other food that exists here
+# Other food that exists here.
+Of 92 restaurants, only 43 have a specific type of cuisine.
+Ice cream is somehow both an amenity and a type of cuisine.

 ```sql
 SELECT nodes_tags.value, COUNT(*) as num